Looking for better insights into your sell-through rate, automatic stock level updates across sales channels, and to carry out fewer stock takes?

 💸 Starts from: Unclear

-Last but not least is Rain, a software which also scores 4 stars or more across every review site we’ve come across (again, including those that are based purely on customer reviews).
+Rain is a software which also scores 4 stars or more across every review site we’ve come across (again, including those that are based purely on customer reviews).
 Nice work, Rain!

 We know from speaking with many independent retailers that getting your inventory management system to work across all your channels can be a real pain.
 Rain, it seems, makes this relatively painless, automating processes which may not be automatic for you right now.
 It’s ideal for multichannel or multi location retailers.